ayushagg31/my-python_scripts/README.md

 # mypython_scripts
-This repository contains source code of some amazing python scripts which are really amazing.
+This repository contains source code of some amazing python scripts.